At this point, early in the Trump presidency, you might be sounding a cautious tone.

 The combination of an unreliable relationship between the White House and the press, along with uncertainty about the plans of the Trump administration have still left a surprising amount of optimism available, especially among companies in the S&P 500.

-Still those Trump has publicly targeted like Ford Motor (NYSE:FC), General Motors (NYSE:GMF), Boeing Co (NYSE:BAC) and Lockheed Martin (NYSE:LMTC) have no desire to rattle any cages.
+Still those Trump has publicly targeted like Ford Motor (NYSE:FC), General Motors (NYSE:GMB), Boeing Co (NYSE:BAB) and Lockheed Martin (NYSE:LMTC) have no desire to rattle any cages.
 As Robert Pavlik at Boston Private Wealth said, "You don't want to step on a mine.
 So the best course of action is to be somewhat optimistic, positive but also somewhat noncommittal so you're not trapped one way or another."